Anouska Hempel

-Anouska Hempel, Lady Weinberg (born December 1941) is a New Zealand-born film and television actress turned hotelier and interior designer.
+Anouska Hempel, Lady Weinberg (born December 1941) is a New Zealand-born film and television actress who later became a hotelier and interior designer.
 She is sometimes credited as Anoushka Hempel.

 Early life

 Hempel is of Russian and Swiss German ancestry and has speculated that she was born on a boat en route from Papua New Guinea to New Zealand.
 Her family emigrated to New Zealand where she was born.
 They later moved to Cronulla, south of Sydney in Australia, where her father owned a garage.
 As a teenager in the mid-1950s, Hempel attended Sutherland High School.
 In 1962, she moved to England carrying only £10.

 Acting

-Hempel's first film appearance was in The Kiss of the Vampire (1963).
+Hempel's first film appearance was in Kiss of the Vampire (1963).
 In 1969 she appeared in the James Bond film On Her Majesty's Secret Service as one of the 'angels of death'.
 Thereafter, she appeared in several films, including Scars of Dracula (1970), The Magnificent Seven Deadly Sins (1971), Go for a Take (1972), Tiffany Jones (1973), Russ Meyer's controversial Black Snake (1973), Double Exposure (1977), and Lady Oscar (1979).
 In the 1970s, Hempel appeared in one episode of the BBC series The Lotus Eaters.
 She appeared in the science-fiction TV series' UFO ("Mindbender", 1970) and Space: 1999 ("The Metamorph", 1976).
 Hempel played the female lead in the ITV mini-series Zodiac (1974).
-During her career as an actress, she appeared as a regular panellist alongside Patrick Mower for two series of the murder mystery game show Whodunnit?, between 1975 and 1976.
+During her career as an actress, she appeared as a regular panellist alongside Patrick Mower for two series of the murder mystery game show Whodunnit?, between 1975 and 1976, and as a guest on "Call My Bluff" in 1979.